See, Check and Notify (SCaN)

 - SCaN for all staff: Covers vigilance, suspicious activity and reporting.
 Available online through the ACT Awareness e-learning or a 30-minute briefing for all of your staff.

-- SCaN for customer-facing: A three-hour course for staff who have direct contact with your customers and site users.
+- SCaN for customer-facing: A three-hour interactive course for staff who have direct contact with your customers and site users.
 It covers suspicious activity, vigilance, the power of hello and reporting.

 - SCaN for security managers: A mentoring programme for security managers.
 It empowers them to create a difficult environment for individuals or groups seeking to cause harm to your organisation.